Divorce and Dividing Stock Options

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare family law practitioners to better represent litigants in identifying, classifying and valuing stock options for purposes of both equitable distribution and income availability upon divorce or in the context of post-judgment modification.
+This CLE course will prepare family law practitioners to better represent litigants in identifying, classifying and valuing stock options for purposes of both equitable distribution and income availability upon divorce or in the context of post-judgment modification.

 Overview of employee stock options